janvansch/LDM/README.md

 The agent would assess if the company can provide the service the prospect requires.
 If so, the agent will create a lead in this app.
 If the agent can provide the service, the agent will indicate that the lead must be assign to the agent.
 If not, the agent will indicate that a suitably qualified adviser must be assigned to meet with the potential client.
 Lead are assigned based on the location of the client and the area in which the adviser works and accreditation of the adviser.

 The app is a single page web app that enables the following:
-  - The capture of a lead.
+  - The capture of a lead by agent.
-  - The assignment of an agent if the agent can provide the service.
+  - if the agent can provide the service the agent can elect to be assigned to the lead.
-  - The allocation of a lead based on the service requested to a practice with suitably qualified advisers.
+  - The allocation of a lead based on the service requested to a practice with suitably qualified advisers in the location of the prospect.
   - The practice assigns the lead to an available adviser.
   - The adviser records the progress.

-Although all the required functionality has not been implemented, I'm going to start convert the code to ES6 and Sass to gain practical experience with these features.
-In the future I think I will start using React.